moneyadviceservice/frontend-code-standards/README.md

 * Using too many lists and headings  which add aural clutter to screen reader users
 * Failing to mark up forms correctly
 * Communicating information by colour alone  which will not be percieved by colour bind users.
-* Not having a visual state that shows when a element has focus
+* Not having a visual state that shows when a element has focus - i.e not styling :focus the same as :hover
 * Only communicating states and actions visually - e.g selected, open, close.
-This also needs to be in the markup.
+This also needs to be in the content/markup layer.
 * Failing to allow a keyboard user to access all content and functionally on a page - usually by using incorrect html elements, e.g spans and divs instead of links or buttons or by introducing keyboard traps with javascript
 * Failing to inform a screen reader user when content dynamically updates on a page
 * Failing to set focus when dynamic content is loaded such as a modal box and not enabling a keyboard user to close such content.

-We should be following GOV.UKs lead who have done extensive accessibility testing: [https://www.gov.uk/service-manual/user-centered-design/accessibility](https://www.gov.uk/service-manual/user-centered-design/accessibility)
+*Note: We should be following GOV.UKs lead who have done extensive accessibility testing: [https://www.gov.uk/service-manual/user-centered-design/accessibility](https://www.gov.uk/service-manual/user-centered-design/accessibility)*

 ### Resources
 * [WebAim](http://webaim.org/) - Information, training, resources, guidelines and standards for Web accessibility and disability access to the Web.